affa24ju/MindMateApi/README.md

 - Go to that endpoint you'd like to access
 - Select 'Bearer Token' under 'Authorization' and paste it in the given field

+**Chat with AI**
+Use Jwt token under Authoraziation- Bearer token.
+To ask a question use 'message' (only message, without '')key under Params and write your question in the value field.

 ## Endpoints
 The application has the following endpoints: